crocs-muni/usable-cert-validation/_guides/gnutls_cert-transparency.md

 ## 2. Verify each certificate in the certificate chain

-Verification of each certificate from TLS server's certificate chain should be performed (except the root one).
+Verification of each certificate from the TLS server's certificate chain should be performed (except the root one).

 ```c
 gnutls_x509_crt_t certificate;